scaje/Contam_study_AJE/README.md

 * 'Contam_sim/CO2_data_OctOnly.csv' contains the siulasted CO2 data from the CONTAM simulation.

-4. For the CO2 Analysis: 'Contam_sim/Co2_data.csv' contains all of the simulated CO2 data for each zone.
+4. For the general CO2 Analysis: 'Contam_sim/Co2_data.csv' contains all of the simulated CO2 data for each zone.

 5. The weather file used throughout can be found in 'GBR_ENG_Leeds.Gen.wth'.